GFHeader

 Michelle Bisson

-Michelle talks about how this dangerous journey alone, and the loss of one of her mother’s closest friends and relatives, as well as so many others, affected the rest of her mother’s life and that of her uncle, who was only 11 at the time.
-She also speaks about how other members of her extended family survived the Holocaust in Hungary, including one aunt who hid in the woods with her newborn son, now a lawyer in NYC.
-Michelle also talks about the effect on her life of being the child of a mother who experienced such pain.
-And she also talks about the pain and the pleasures of life in America after the Holocaust.
-Recently, Michelle visited Budapest for the first time.
-She found her cousin’s apartment and her mother’s, which is now a Jewish history museum just over the border in what was the Jewish ghetto in the last year of World War II.
+Michelle talks about how this dangerous journey alone, and the loss of one of her mother’s closest friends and relatives and many others affected the rest of her mother’s and uncle’s life - he was only 11 at the time.
+She also speaks about how other members of her extended family survived the Holocaust in Hungary, including an aunt who hid in the woods with her newborn son, now a lawyer in NYC.
+Michelle also talks about the impact on her life as the child of a mother who experienced such pain, and about the pain and pleasures of life in America after the Holocaust.
+Recently, Michelle visited Budapest for the first time, where she found her cousin’s apartment and her mother’s, which is now a Jewish history museum near the border in what was the Jewish ghetto in the last year of World War II.
+Michelle retired from her career as a children’s editor and publisher and still works with writers to hone their craft.

 To download an editable flyer, CLICK HERE